-In Finland, we have provided mainly subcontracting services in the concrete work segment but, based on experience gained, have started preparations for expanding into the general contracting market.
+In Finland, we have mainly been providing subcontracting services in the concrete work segment but, based on experience gained, have started preparations for expanding into the general contracting market.
 The local concrete work market allows competing for projects where the customer wishes to source all concrete works from one reliable partner.
-Our policy is to maintain a rational approach and avoid taking excessive risks.
+However, our policy is to maintain a rational approach and avoid taking excessive risks.